 I am not a stone tablet, i have my preconceptions on how the world works and arguments that surround the nature of our reality.
 Those are based on the subject formation i have experienced in debate/school and the agency i developed outside of institutions.

-I think this is question of competing visions of both debate and how to operate within intellectual spaces.
+I think this is question of competing visions/models of debate and how to operate within intellectual spaces/what types of scholarship is produced.
 Procedural fairness is an internal link that needs to be impacted - on its own saying "but procedural fairness" is not responsive.

-anyone with a chess.com account gets .1 higher speaker points (you gotta bring it up tho)
+anyone with a chess.com account gets .1 higher speaker points (you have to bring it up)